This recipe is great for any level of any program!

 - It’s delicious

-- Cucumber and carrots hold up well in a fridge drawer so if we get busy and forget about them for a few days, all is not lost.
+- Cucumber and carrots hold up well in a cooler or fridge drawer so if we get busy and forget about them for a few days, all is not lost.
 If they are looking a little sad we feed them to our dog.
 And if we feed them to our dog we don’t get bummed that we didn’t get to eat them because they’re super cheap.

 - Tamari and kimchi keep forever in the fridge and nori sheets (the seaweed in sushi) also lasts forever in the pantry so they’re just always around to toss in and boost my quick meal.
+All of these are shelf stable outside too.

 - I can turn on my favorite pump up anthem (currently – I Took a Pill in Ibiza) and be done with my meal by the time the song is done.
 Although sometimes I hit repeat just to get in any dance moves I missed during the vegetable chopping process – been bringing running man back lately.